-- Indicates that the technology or API described on the page is not part of a standard, whether it's stable or not in any browsers which implement it (if it's not stable, it should also be Experimental).
-If you don't use this tag, the assumption is made that the article covers something that's standard.
+Indicates that the technology or API described on the page is not part of a standard, whether it's stable or not in any browsers which implement it (if it's not stable, it should also be Experimental).
+If you don't use this tag, your readers will assume the technology is standard.
 The compatibility table on the page should clarify which browser(s) support this technology or API.

-- The technology is not standardized, and is an experimental technology or API that may or may not ever become part of a standard.
+The technology is not standardized, and is an experimental technology or API that may or may not ever become part of a standard.
 It is also subject to change in the browser engine (typically only one) that implements it.
 If the technology isn't part of any specification (even in draft form), it should also have the Non-standard tag.

-The skill level tag type is only used for guides and tutorials (that is, pages tagged
+Use the skill-level tag type only for guides and tutorials (that is, pages tagged

-Guide).
-It's used to help users whittle down tutorials based on their familiarity level with a technology, for example.
+Guide) to help users choose tutorials based on how familiar they are with a technology.
 There are three values for this:

-- Articles for users that have gotten started with the technology but aren't experts.
+Articles for users who have gotten started with the technology but aren't experts.

 The writing community uses tags to label articles as requiring specific types of work.
 Here's a list of the ones we use most:

 The article is not complete, and is at least in theory still actively being updated (although it's also possible it's been forgotten about).
 Try to check with the most recent contributors before making changes, in order to avoid potential content collisions.